node-migrator-bot/roto/README.md

 ### Console Output

-Two methods are provided for writing to the console: `roto.notice` and `roto.error`. **Note:** neither of these methods add line breaks to the end of your string like `console.log`, so don't forget them if you want them.
+Two methods are provided for writing to the console: `roto.notice` and `roto.error`. **Note:** neither of these methods add line breaks to the end of your string like `console.log` does, so don't forget them if you want them.

 ```javascript
 // (writes to process.stdout)